MxWinters/PyBricks-Remote-Technic-Hub/README.md

 # Bugs / Issues
-Should you have any issue with it, send my a message on WhatsApp or Facebook and Ill look into it.
+Should you have any issue with it, send me a message on WhatsApp or Facebook and Ill look into it.